Gabor frames and deep scattering networks in audio processing: Theoretical Results

-\section{Deformation stability}
+\subsubsection{Deformation Stability}

-In this section we study to which extent Gabor scattering is stable with respect to certain deformations.
+In this section, we study the extent to which GS is stable with respect to certain, small deformations.
+This question is interesting, as we may often intuitively assume that the classification of natural signals, be it sound or images, is preserved under mild and possibly local deformations.
+For the signal class $\mathcal{T}$, we consider musically meaningful deformations and show stability of GS with respect to these deformations.
 We consider changes in spectral shape as well as frequency modulations.
-The method we apply is inspired by \cite{DBLP:journals/corr/GrohsWB16} and uses the decoupling technique, i.e. in order to prove stability of the feature extractor we first take the structural properties of the signal class into account and search for an error bound of deformations of the signals in $\mathcal{T}.$ In combination with the contractivity property $\|\Phi_\Omega(f)-\Phi_\Omega(h)\|_2\leq \|f-h\|_2$ of $\Phi_\Omega$, see \cite[Prop.
-4]{DBLP:journals/corr/WiatowskiB15a}, which follows from $B_\ell \leq 1 \,\,\,\forall \ell\in \mathbb{N},$ where $B_\ell$ is the upper frame bound of the Gabor frame $G(g_\ell, \alpha_\ell, \beta_\ell), $ this yields deformation stability of the feature extractor.
+Note that, as opposed to the invariance properties derived in Section~\ref{scatmodel} for the output of specific layers, the derived stability results pertain to the entire feature vector obtained from the GS along all included layers, cp. the definition and derivation of deformation stability in~\cite{mallat}.
+The method we apply is inspired by the authors of \cite{7541482} and uses the decoupling technique, i.e., to prove stability of the feature extractor we first take the structural properties of the signal class into account and search for an error bound of deformations of the signals in $\mathcal{T}.$ In combination with the contractivity property $\|\Phi_\Omega(f)-\Phi_\Omega(h)\|_2\leq \|f-h\|_2$ of $\Phi_\Omega$, see (\cite{DBLP:journals/corr/WiatowskiB15a} Proposition 4), which follows from $B_\ell \leq 1 \,\,\,\forall \ell\in \mathbb{N},$ where $B_\ell$ is the upper frame bound of the Gabor frame $G(g_\ell, \alpha_\ell, \beta_\ell), $ this yields deformation stability of the feature~extractor.